-LIDA: What are the benefits of mentoring?
+Lida Citroen: What are the benefits of mentoring?

 "Mentors help us explore ideas and options, providing insights and resources from their experiences and their own network.
-They offer another perspective and point of view on choices we make, people we connect with, and ideas we might pursue.
+They offer another perspective and point of view on choices we make, people we connect with and ideas we might pursue."

-LIDA: Why do veterans need mentoring?
+LC: Why do veterans need mentoring?

-DIANA: The transition from a military to civilian workforce is one that is difficult to understand by most Americans who have never even spoken with a veteran.
-One of our veterans describes it as, "The single most difficult transition.
-You're transitioning not from one industry to another, but literally from one culture — one ecosystem — to an entirely different world.'
+DT: "The transition from a military to civilian workforce is one that is difficult to understand by most Americans who have never even spoken with a veteran.
+One of our veterans describes it as 'the single-most difficult transition.
+You're transitioning not from one industry to another, but literally from one culture -- one ecosystem -- to an entirely different world.'

-LIDA: What should veterans expect from mentoring with a corporate professional?
+LC: What should veterans expect from mentoring with a corporate professional?

-DIANA: Veterans should expect an authentic conversation with someone committed to helping them move forward to achieve success.
-They will also get out of it what they put in—mentees who come into the mentoring relationship with an idea of what success looks like for them, and who can articulate the challenges that block their success, have a more productive conversation with a mentor.
+DT: "Veterans should expect an authentic conversation with someone committed to helping them move forward to achieve success.
+They will also get out of it what they put in.
+Mentees who come into the mentoring relationship with an idea of what success looks like for them, and who can articulate the challenges that block their success, have a more productive conversation with a mentor.

-LIDA: How many mentors should a mentee have?
+LC: How many mentors should a mentee have?

-DIANA: We recommend speaking with several mentors to eliminate blind spots and gain a well-rounded perspective.
-Mentees should start seeing results/job offers after 5 to 7 conversations with different mentors, while some mentees treat the platform of mentors as an ecosystem to build interviewing skills and confidence, booking up to 25 conversations with different mentors.
+DT: "We recommend speaking with several mentors to eliminate blind spots and gain a well-rounded perspective.
+Mentees should start seeing results/job offers after 5-7 conversations with different mentors, while some mentees treat the platform of mentors as an ecosystem to build interviewing skills and confidence, booking up to 25 conversations with different mentors."

-LIDA: In 2015 you co-founded Veterati.
+LC: In 2015, you co-founded Veterati.
 What is Veterati?

-DIANA: Veterati removes the bottleneck that exists in other mentoring programs by democratizing the mentorship experience.
-For mentees — We put the power in their hands to choose as many mentors as they want, from any industry, from peers all the way to CEOs.
-For mentors — We offer a streamlined mobile technology to eliminate the inconvenience that previously existed with being a mentor, and increase measurable results.
+DT: "Veterati removes the bottleneck that exists in other mentoring programs by democratizing the mentorship experience.
+For mentees, we put the power in their hands to choose as many mentors as they want, from any industry, from peers all the way to CEOs.
+For mentors, we offer a streamlined mobile technology to eliminate the inconvenience that previously existed with being a mentor, and increase measurable results.

-As you look to build and gather the tools you'll need to successfully transition out of uniform, don't underestimate the power of a strong network of contacts who can help you gain information, contacts, and insights into careers, companies and opportunities!
+"As you look to build and gather the tools you'll need to successfully transition out of uniform, don't underestimate the power of a strong network of contacts who can help you gain information, contacts and insights into careers, companies and opportunities."